-Typical pollutants of interest: $CH_4$ , $C_2H_6$ , BC, $PM{2.5}$ , NO, CO, TVOC, benzene, toluene, ethyl benzene, xylenes, and other air toxics.
+Typical pollutants of interest: CH4, C2H6, BC, PM{2.5}, PM10, NO, CO, TVOC, heavy metals in PM2.5, and VOCs including benzene, toluene, and sulfur-containing odor-causing compounds.

 Data quality objectives:

 - a.
 Find and map spots where pollution is likely coming from by detecting noticeable spikes in measurement readings that are clearly above normal background levels.
 More specifically, this means that the spike measurement must have a signal to noise ratio of at least 3. - b.
 Ensure high confidence in the locations where pollution emissions sources are detected and minimize the presence of "false positives" in the resulting data.
 This is done by ensuring that multiple detections of emissions sources occur in the same location before identifying it as a likely source of pollution.
 This can be quantified as the number of detections per visit to a particular location. - c.
 Aclima will monitor and track the performance of each underlying measurement using the following key data quality indicators: gain drift and limit of detection.
 Additional information is in Appendix C.